michael-simons/wro4j-spring-boot-starter/README.md

 </groups>
 ```

 including your CSS and JS files and you're pretty much good to go.
 Be aware that this file belongs to your resources (i.e. /src/main/resources) and not under your WEB-INF directory as without the starter.
-I prefer having those configuration in one place.
+I prefer having those configurations in one place.
 Read more about the wro.xml format at the official [Wro4j documentation](http://wro4j.readthedocs.org/en/stable/GettingStarted/#step-3-create-wroxml-under-web-inf-directory-and-organize-your-resources-in-groups).

 To actually minify your resources, you have to configure some processors.
 The starter is used at [euregjug.eu](http://www.euregjug.eu) for example with the following configuration: